How to Support Immigrant Students and Families: Strategies for Schools and Early Childhood Programs

 “Several students have arrived at school crying, withdrawn and refusing to eat lunch because they have witnessed deportation of a family member.
 Some students show anxiety symptoms…All of this impacts their ability to focus and complete work, which further affects them academically.” (p.9)

-Pediatricians serving immigrant families are noticing the same thing, according to a December 2017 Kaiser Family Foundation report, as well as negative effects on health such as problems sleeping, headaches, stomachaches, and mental health issues.
+Pediatricians serving immigrant families have noticed the same thing, according to a December 2017 Kaiser Family Foundation report, as well as negative effects on health such as problems sleeping, headaches, stomachaches, and mental health issues.

 Loss of motivation